Dating While Separated

 Children may be mature enough to understand why parents have separated and that a new relationship will not result in replacing a parent.
 In other cases, many professionals recommend that the best course of action is to exclude your new partner from time you spend with the children at least until the divorce is final.Personal Issues

 An attorney can provide advice on the legal and practical implications of dating while separated.
 Addressing personal issues requires self-examination only you can provide.

 You must first accept that the marriage is over and not hold out hope for reconciliation.
 Beginning a new relationship without that acceptance is unfair to both you and your new partner.
 Be sure you are ready to begin a new relationship.
 There is nothing wrong with taking time to focus on yourself and your kids and to adjust to a major lifestyle change.

 Be upfront with your date about your marriage status.
 It may feel awkward to mention you are separated, but concealing that fact until a later date may do more harm and threaten the new relationship.
 Honesty tends to be the best policy if you want a new relationship to work.

 Seeking legal advice is a wise step before beginning to date while a divorce is pending.
 State laws differ, and an experienced family law attorney can help you consider how to deal with your specific circumstances without negatively impacting divorce issues.
-If you have any questions about dating while separated, call the Law Offices of Peter Van Aulen at 201-845-7400 for a consultation.
+If you have any questions about dating while separated, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation.